priyankasanodiya14/Bus-Ticket-Reservation-System/README.md

 ## Prerequisites

-Before running BookBusBindaas locally, ensure you have the following prerequisites installed:
+Before running YatraSarthi locally, ensure you have the following prerequisites installed:
 - Java 8 or higher
 - Maven
 - MySQL Server